anig1scur/pod/README.md

    1. Fill in the blank like Duolingo
    2. Check the answer
 3. **Dictation Mode**
+   1. Seek to accurate time of a script
-   1. Choose whole sentence randomly
+   1. Dictate sentence randomly
    2. Type the sentence and check the answer